jedychen/portfolio-v1-nuxt/README.md

 # generate static project
 $ npm run generate
 ```
+Copy all the content generated in dist/ folder to a desired server.

+### Update Alibaba Server
+In Alibaba server, go to /var/www/html, keep the demo/ folder and google***.html.
+Copy all the content in the local dist/ folder and replace the rest files.

+## For Development

+All the contentful data is stored locally, including images. (in contentful/)

+Modify component in components/ folder.

+Modify Three.js landing page in assets/js/ folder or pages/index.vue.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
 # portfolio-v1-nuxt